 In general, ideal running shoes should support the ankle, with a slightly raised heel (the amount of cushioning should be based on preference).
 Running shoes should also not be laced too tightly.

 More importantly than wearing comfortable running shoes, it is important to use the correct running technique.

 This will reduce injury and stress on the joints, effectively allowing you to run for longer.

 - loose, tucked arms, swinging at no more than 90 degrees

 - bent knees on each footfall

 - feet landing flat (between heel and ball of the foot) underneath the knee, using the ball of the foot to spring into the next stride

 Sleep is when our muscles do most of their recovery and repair, so it is important to make sure to get adequate sleep and rest before, and between, each of your runs.

-By getting a good night’s sleep, you will also have more energy to run.
-This can mean running for a longer period of time, as well as running faster (increasing your pace).
+By getting a good night’s sleep, you will also have more energy to run 3 miles without resting.
+You can run for a longer period of time, and you can keep a steady pace for longer.

 5. Eat High-Quality Nutrition